biancainocencio/SQL-Project-Sales/README.md

 # SQL Project: Sales Data
-Simple project in SQL that consisted of treating and analyzing a database.
-Ran using SQLite.
+Simple project in SQL that consisted of treating and running some exploratory commands on a database.
+Ran using [SQLite](https://sqliteonline.com/).
+SQLite docs available [here](https://www.sqlite.org/docs.html).

-**_Note:_** _The text in the database is in Brazilian Portuguese._
+> [!NOTE]
+> To run the queries below and develop a project of your own, you can download the [sales database from this repository](https://github.com/biancainocencio/SQL-Project-Sales/blob/main/banco_de_dados_vendas.db).
+This was a simple study I conducted to brush up on some specific SQL skills I felt needed sharpening.
+This repo is not intended to be a fully developed data analysis project.
+Also, please, note that some of the text in the database is in Brazilian Portuguese.

 # Exploring the data
 > _If you want to use this project as a way to practice your SQL skills, I suggest you do some data exploration of your own and document it.
 Feel free to fork this project and work on top of it!
 I ran a few counts, understood the averages and max and min values of the columns, and analyzed the prices.
 In my data exploration, I noticed the prices were very weird, so I set a price interval for each product and treated the data to ensure the prices respected such intervals._